Eclipses, Cosmic Clockwork of the Ancients

 0.9972697

 In contrast to an orbit, the tropical year is a more complex formulation referenced to the sun.
-An orbit is a cycle; it begins and ends at the same position in spatial reference.
+An orbit is a cycle; orbits begin and end at the same position in spatial reference.
 The year is a period; it begins and ends at unique points in an orbit.
-Years are the products of two motions, solar orbit and the earth's precession cycle (p).
-The seasons and the year result from a.) inclination and b.) motion of the earth's rotation axis in combination with c.) solar orbit motion.
+Years are the product of two motions, solar orbit and the earth's precession cycle (p).
+Precession is the motion of the earth's axis of rotation gradually changing direction in relation to the sun and fixed celestial reference.
+The seasons and the year result from a.) inclination of and b.) precession motion of the earth's rotation axis in combination with c.) solar orbit motion.
 The axis inclines the nearest pole away from the sun in winter and, on the opposite side of the sun, towards the sun in summer.
-Precession is the motion of the earth's axis of rotation gradually changing direction in relation to the sun and fixed celestial reference.
 Precession very gradually changes which stars are seen in the winter and summer night sky, slowly switching on which side of the sun each pole is nearest.

 dy = (ro - 1) x (1 - 1/op)

-This sidereal equation illustrates how the day and year are complex astronomical formulations combining the three fundamental earth motions: solar orbit, axial rotation, and precession.
-As such the day and year are not as mathematically practical to the astronomer as fundamental orbits and rotation, especially to the pre-computer age astronomer.
-Table 2 illustrates the formulations and values.
+This sidereal (fixed space) equation illustrates how the day and year are complex astronomical formulations combining the three fundamental earth motions: solar orbit, axial rotation, and precession.
+As such the day and year are not as mathematically practical to or easily quantified by the astronomer as are fundamental orbits and rotation, especially to the pre-computer age astronomer.
+Table 2 illustrates these formulations and values (Terrestrial Time, year 2000.0).

 Table 2.
 Orbit, Precession, and the Year